 The first special presentation at the event featured Kyndra Johnson, Executive Director of the STEM and Innovation Department of Richardson ISD.
 Next Daisy Luong, a Lockheed Martin System Integration/Test Engineering Senior Manager, spoke about her STEM career and what it’s like manage a department of 122 engineers.
 Both presenters took questions from students, and shared words of encouragement.

-TAME thanks the Dallas Chapter Competition Coordinator Carol McBroom of Richardson ISD and the East Texas Chapter Chapter Chair and Competition Coordinator Cyndi Nyvall of ESC Region 7.
+We are especially grateful to the Dallas Chapter Competition Coordinator Carol McBroom of Richardson ISD and the East Texas Chapter Chapter Chair and Competition Coordinator Cyndi Nyvall of ESC Region 7.
 We would also like to thank our dedicated TAME Club Sponsors, and the many volunteers from Eastman Chemical Company, GE Aviation, Lockheed Martin Aeronautics, McIntosh Architecture, ESC Region 7, Richardson ISD, Texas Tech University, The University of Texas at Austin, and The University of Texas Rio Grande Valley for celebrating achievement in STEM and making learning fun and exciting for Texas students.

 More information on TAME’s annual STEM Competitions can be found here.
 See more about TAME’s plan for the 2020-21 school year.
 Want to get involved in planning local and statewide TAME events?
 Learn more here.